stateful/docs.runme.dev/docs/configuration/auto-save.md

 3. **Enhance User Experience (UX)**: Session files with outputs are not directly opened in the notebook UX.
 After writing the output, Runme may struggle to distinguish between input and output parts of a cell.
 Instead, the UX will prompt you to open the original document (which requires colocation in the same folder) as a notebook or launch the markdown previewer to display the Session Outputs.

 While we are contemplating the possibility of transparently opening Session Outputs files in the future, this may inevitably involve reformatting the original source file as part of the de-/serialization process.

-However, if and when this becomes a priority on Runme’s roadmap it will most likely be an optional feature.
-If you have thoughts or ideas about this, [please get in touch](https://discord.gg/runme).